Submitting a paper to JOSS

 JOSS publishes articles about research software.
 This definition includes software that: solves complex modeling problems in a scientific context (physics, mathematics, biology, medicine, social science, neuroscience, engineering); supports the functioning of research instruments or the execution of research experiments; extracts knowledge from large data sets; offers a mathematical library, or similar.
 While useful for many areas of research, pre-trained machine learning models and notebooks are not in-scope for JOSS.

-• Whether the software is sufficiently useful that it is likely to be cited by your peer group.
+Whether the software is sufficiently useful that it is likely to be cited by other researchers in your domain.

 In addition, JOSS requires that software should be feature-complete (i.e., no half-baked solutions), packaged appropriately according to common community standards for the programming language being used (e.g., Python, R), and designed for maintainable extension (not one-off modifications of existing tools).
 “Minor utility” packages, including “thin” API clients, and single-function packages are not acceptable.